Here's What Summer Travel Might Actually Look Like, According to Experts

-Experts predict that people will largely look to visit domestic and drivable destinations because of new health and economic concerns.
+Experts predict that people will still largely look to visit domestic and drivable destinations because of health and economic concerns.
 "We'll see more three- and four-day trips because of finances, work pressures, safety concerns, and changing school schedules," hypothesized Dr. Poland.

 Wellness and Wide-open Spaces

-Meanwhile, Belles said she expects "spas, wellness retreats, and places that can help restore mental and physical well-being will also be a summer favorite."
+Meanwhile, Belles said she expects "spas, wellness retreats, and places that can help restore mental and physical well-being to also be a summer favorite."
 They'll provide a much-needed respite after the stress of quarantine.

 From Personal to Purposeful

-"Family- and friend-oriented travel will predominate as it's hard to Zoom a wedding, experience a family reunion using virtual reality, or Skype a 75th birthday party," he said.
+"Family- and friend-oriented travel will predominate, as it's hard to Zoom a wedding, experience a family reunion using virtual reality, or Skype a 75th birthday party," he said.
 "Transformational travel will also see a resurgence as people will be...looking for answers as they've had a lot of time to reflect on their lives."